A Look at the Future of Home-Based Education

 such as those who have experienced domestic abuse,

-should be supervised on weekly basis by professional counselors and social workers.
+should be supervised on a weekly basis by professional counselors and social workers.

 This may be accomplished by supplying students